 Qualifying assets for the KDB include certain patented inventions and copyrighted software will be 'intellectual property' for the purposes of the definition of 'qualifying asset'.
 The definition also includes supplementary protection certificates for medicinal products, supplementary protection certificates for plant protection products and plant breeders’ rights.
 The intellectual property must be the result of R&D activities.

 Qualifying income for the KDB constitutes income derived directly from the qualifying asset.
-The qualifying profit will be determined by reference to a formula, set out below.
 A deduction of 50% of the qualifying profit from the specified trade will be allowable, resulting in an effective KDB tax rate of 6.25%.
 The greater amount of R&D that takes place by the Irish entity, the greater the proportion of income that may qualify for the KDB tax rate.

 Qualifying expenditure on the qualifying assets, for the purposes of the KDB, means bona fide expenditure incurred by a company wholly and exclusively in the carrying on by it of R&D activities, where such activities lead to the development, improvement or creation of the "qualifying asset".
 Where expenditure on qualifying assets, carried out by a group company, will not be qualifying expenditure for these purposes, it may be deemed as uplift and qualify as 'uplift expenditure', up to 30% of the qualifying expenditure.

-If you require any further advice or assistance please speak to your usual Maples Group contact or the person listed below.
+If you require any further advice or assistance please speak to your usual Maples Group contact or the persons listed below.